calebadavis/p4/README.md

 ## Description
 * An image gallery showcasing LilySprite Photography.
 * Images are organized by gallery (and also by the identity of the currently logged-in user): Public galleries (guest-accessible) are: 'Portraits', 'Creative Photography', 'Fantasy Edits', and 'Modeling'.
 * User authentication: The landing page permits login/logout/signup.
 Once a user is authenticated, he/she gets access to the 'Restricted' and 'Mature' galleries.
+If a user forgets his/her password, clicking on the reset checkbox (on the login page) will send a reset e-mail with a link to a page which allows generation of a new password (for that user only).
 * Per-user image filtering: The 'Restricted' gallery contains images that display only to a set of specific users.
 * Administrative UIs: If the logged-in user has 'Administrator' privs, he/she gets access to UI which permits publishing of new images, modification of existing images, and deletion of images.
 * Data-driven content: The display of galleries and images is entirely driven by Database data.
 The views 'app/views/index.blade.php' and 'app/views/gallery.blade.php' demonstrate the generation of UI based almost entirely on data from the 'galleries' and 'photos' tables.